 - Quality Assessment

 - Data Acquisition, Materials, and Methods

 - Dataset Revisions

-This study was funded by the NASA Earth Venture Suborbital-3 Program (NNH17ZDA001N-EVS3).
+This research was funded by the NASA Earth Venture Suborbital-3 Program, grant number NNH17ZDA001N-EVS3.

 Site Boundaries: Latitude and longitude are given in decimal degrees.

 |Louisiana's CRMS sites and on Mike Island in WLD, southern coast of Louisiana||-91.4449||-90.8224||29.5643||29.1714|

 There is one data file in comma-separated values (.csv) format with this dataset: DeltaX_Soil_Properties_Fall2020_Spring2021_Fall2021.csv